 Melrose Park, IL

-Kyle, US Army, served from 2006 -2016 as a musician.
+Kyle Farbman, US Army, served from 2006 -2016 as a musician.
 Kyle was recruited out of college for his musicianship and went on to play in hundreds of funerals while serving in the military.
 Kyle sought out BraveHearts after a friend encouraged him that equine assisted services may help his symptoms from PTSD, which was an onset from his experiences playing taps in funerals and MST.
 Kyle has participated in weekly lessons since starting in 2017.
 BraveHearts is one of the two places in the world for Kyle that bring him tranquility.
 He is a very adaptable rider and eager to learn, as he has begun the journey to becoming a PATH International certified therapeutic riding instructor.
 Working with horses has helped Kyle to be more in-tune with himself and has given him tools that translate into his life and healing into each day.
-Kyle can often be found with his canine companion, Ricky, by his side.
-This will be Kyle’s first year riding in Trail to Zero.
-Kyle will be riding in Trail to Zero Washington, DC, NYC & Chicago.

 Clarence, US Marine, served from 1970-2000, began participating at BraveHearts in 2015.
 Clarence relates to the horse and enjoys seeing the change occur between mustang and veteran.
 He feels that the two really understand one another and work towards the same goals.
 Clarence appreciates the comradery he has with his fellow veterans at BraveHearts sharing stories and supporting each other during lessons and through life.
-Most importantly, Clarence enjoys being with the mustangs as they help him to ease his mind and reassure him that everything is okay.
-Clarence recently moved to Pocahontas, AR to be closer to his children and grandchildren.
-This will be Clarence’s first year riding in Trail to Zero.
-Clarence will be riding in Trail to Zero Washington, DC & NYC.
+Most importantly, Clarence enjoys being with the mustangs as they help him to ease his mind and reassure him that everything is ok.
+Clarence and his wife are raising mini horses and he acquired his very own mustang from the BLM early this year.

 Machesney Park, IL